asony03/Git-Bot/README.md

 **Problem Statement**

 Though github is a wonderful piece of software and very easy to use, there are a lot of tasks that users do repeatedly.
 For exmaple deleting a branch once it is merged.
-We want to make it much more simpler to the users by automating these redundant tasks and automate maintenance.
+We want to make it much more simpler to the users by automating these redundant tasks.

 **Bot Description**